salapate/docker-dyndns-netcup-go/README.md

 # docker-dyndns-netcup-go

-Docker image built for https://github.com/Hentra/dyndns-netcup-go
+A Docker image built for Hentras work, that can be found here: https://github.com/Hentra/dyndns-netcup-go

+## Usage

+## Todos